-- (18) Data on fatality related with motor vehicle crash were downloaded from the National Highway Traffic Safety Administration (NHTSA) website (http://www.nhtsa.gov/FARS).
-The Fatality Analysis Reporting System (FARS) is annual data on traffic crashes resulting in at least one fatality occurring within 30 days of the crash.
-The FARS contains data derived from a census of fatal traffic crashes within 50 states, the District of Columbus, and Puerto Rico.
-We selected fatal crashes with at least one death of vehicle occupants (e.g. driver or passenger) or non-motorist (e.g. pedestrian) occurring in Connecticut only from 2014 to 2018. - (19) The number of assisted living sites were retrieved in May 2020 from (https://www.seniorcare.com/assisted-living/ct/). - (20) Four measures of geographic comparative cost of living are reported at the county level using the Elder Index.
+a.
+Four measures of geographic comparative cost of living are reported at the county level using the Elder Index.
 This index contains county estimates of the minimum income needed by older households to attain a modest standard of living in the community that reflects economic security.
 "The Elder Index defines economic security as the financial status where elders have sufficient income (from Social Security, pensions, retirement savings, and other sources) to cover basic and necessary living expenses" (Gerontology Institute, 2012).
 While Elder Index estimates are available at the county-level for 18 different types of community-resident households with a head 65 years or older defined by health status (excellent, good, poor), living situation (alone, couple), housing costs (owner with mortgage, owner without mortgage, renter), we report Elder Index estimates for four types of households in good health (single renters, single owners without mortgages, couple renters, and couple owners without mortgages).
-Elder indices for 2018 were downloaded for all counties in Connecticut from the Elder Index Database (https://elderindex.org/).
+Elder indices for 2023 were obtained for all counties from the Elder Index Database (https://elderindex.org/).
+Data was accessed in March 202